Superrehtard/old_diaspora_wiki/Diaspora's-message-semantics.md

 Consider the situation where Alice and Eve live on the same pod, but Bob lives on a remote pod.
 Bob makes a post, which is delivered to both Alice and Eve.

-Each comment is given a GUID and has a "created time" and an "updated time" (these semantics are discussed below).
+Each comment is given a GUID.

 Now, Bob wraps up two salmon slaps in order to send the message:  One encrypted with Alice's RSA public key and one with Eve's.
 But he sends them both to the same pod.
 Pods MAY store their users' RSA private keys and decrypt messages on behalf of its users, and MAY store messages in cleartext.
 In fact, this is what the reference implementation does.

 So, when Alice receives her copy of Bob's original message, Alice's pod stores the cleartext in the database.
-Later, when Eve's copy of the message comes in, Alice's pod notices that the GUID of the new message matches one that already exists in the database, and also notices that the "updated time" is the same as the one stored in the database.
+Later, when Eve's copy of the message comes in, Alice's pod notices that the GUID of the new message matches one that already exists in the database.
 Thus, when Eve's copy of the message comes in, Eve's pod does not choose to store a second copy of it.
 Instead, it just makes a note in a local visibility-permission table, noting that Eve should be able to see the message.

-All comments SHOULD be visible to everybody who saw the original post.
-Thus, when Alice makes a comment, Alice's pod looks at the visibility table and notices that Eve should also be seeing the comment.
+All comments MAY be made visible to everybody who saw the original post.
+If using this system,  when Alice makes a comment, Alice's pod looks at the visibility table and notices that Eve should also be seeing the comment.
 Thus, the comment can be delivered locally to Eve before receiving the relayed comment from Bob.

 Note that this de-duplication is optional.
 A pod MAY store duplicates of messages, and MAY wait to deliver Alice's comment to Eve until the pod has heard Bob's relaying of the message.

 One reason a pod may do this is if the pod does not store its users' RSA keys and does not decrypt messages on behalf of its users.
-Thus, the pod cannot read the message to find out the GUID and updated time, so de-duplication cannot be performed.
+Thus, the pod cannot read the message to find out the GUID, so de-duplication cannot be performed.

+Another consideration is that using de-duplication in this fashion will rob Bob of his choice of whether or not to forward the comment to Eve.
+If de-duplication is not used, Bob can do filtering and moderation on Alice's comment.

 # The Messages